machinetranslate/machinetranslate.org/applications/advanced-concepts/zero-shot-translation.md

 **Zero-shot machine translation** is translation without parallel data between the source and target languages.
 Zero-shot translation is desirable because it can be too costly to create training data for each language pair.

-Zero-shot machine translation is an active area of research, and models are typically lower quality than supervised translation models.
+Zero-shot machine translation is an active area of research.
+Zero-shot models are typically lower quality than supervised translation models.

 ## Approaches